 Q - Can you recommend any study guides to help me prepare?

 A - CCMC does not endorse or recommend any preparatory course or materials.
 Review the exam guide and the different Domains that are included in the exam and concentrate on those areas in which you feel you have had less experience or that you do not perform on a regular basis.
 CCMC has published a list of references and a glossary of terms that are listed on the website.
-CCMC does offer a variety of practice exams to provide a true exam experience for applicants.
+CCMC does offer a variety of exam study materials.